 Hard Water vs Soft Water

 Hard Water and Soft Water both are very different in their texture, essence, and even taste.
-Hard Water is more grainier and to know exactly how grainy it is you need to measure it on a gallon basis:
+Hard Water is more grainier and to know exactly how grainy it is you need to measure it on a gallon basis.
+Now, let us see a few differences between the two:

 How Does Distillation Make Softened Water Drinkable?